Generators Vs. Solar Powered Battery Backup

 Why Go Solar Group Prefers Battery Backup

 As a solar company, it makes sense to supply the storage option with the smallest carbon footprint.
 However, that isn’t the only reason we only carry battery backup options.
-Battery backup is also quite, can be indoors, doesn’t have starting issues, doesn’t cost extra for the fuel, and doesn’t require regular maintenance.
+Battery backup is also quiet, can be indoors, doesn’t have starting issues, doesn’t cost extra for the fuel, and doesn’t require regular maintenance.